clicon/clixon-docs/cli.rst

 Overview
 ========

-The Clixon CLI provides a frontend interactive command-line interface to a user.
-Each user instantiates a new process which communicates with NETCONF with the backend daemon over an IPC socket.
+The Clixon CLI provides an interactive command-line interface to a user.
+Each usage instantiates a new process which communicates via NETCONF with the backend daemon over an IPC socket.

 The Clixon CLI uses `CLIgen <https://www.cligen.se>`__, an interactive interpreter of commands.
-Syntax is given as *cli-specifications* which specifying callbacks defined in plugins.
+Syntax is given as *cli-specifications* which specify callbacks defined in plugins.

-For details on CLIgen syntax, etc, please consult the `CLIgen tutorial <https://github.com/clicon/cligen/blob/master/cligen_tutorial.pdf>`_.
+For details on CLIgen syntax and behavior, please consult the `CLIgen tutorial <https://github.com/clicon/cligen/blob/master/cligen_tutorial.pdf>`_.

 Clixon comes with a generated CLI, the `autocli`_, where all configuration-related syntax is generated from YANG.